 Round-Leaved Hepatica Early Saxifrage Dutchman's Britches

 Round-lobed Hepatica (Hepatica americana), a member of the Buttercup family, thrives in hard ground.
 It's seen at Giufridda park in shades of blue, pink, and white.
 Early Saxifrage (Saxifraga virginiensis) peeks up from under a lichen-covered rock.
-It's family is Saxifrage.
+Find it in crevices in wet rocks within the path to the overlook.
 Dutchman's Breeches (Dicentra cucullaria) is abundant on the steep slopes of broken talus rock.
-You can see by its "pantaloons on a clothesline" flowers that it is a cousin to domestic Bleeding Heart, both are Poppy family members.
+Its "pantaloons on a clothesline" flowers show it is a cousin to Bleeding Heart, both are members of the Poppy family.

 Bloodroot in flower Bluettes Rattlesnake Plantain

-Bloodroot (Sanguinaria canadensis) displays its large delicate flowers.
-It also is a Poppy family member.
+Bloodroot (Sanguinaria canadensis) displays large delicate flowers.
+Its leaves grasp its single flower stem.
+It is a Poppy family member.
+The sap is blood-red.

 Bluets (Houstonia caerulea), every child's favorite flower, welcome Spring.
 They're members of the Bedstraw family.
-Rattlesnake Plantain (Goodyera sp.), an Orchid family member, although not in bloom, displays lovely blue-green checkered leaves.
+Flowers in sunny areas are bluer..
+Rattlesnake Plantain (Goodyera sp.), a member of the Orchid family, although not in bloom, displays lovely blue-green checkered leaves.

 Pussytoes Rue Anemone Spicebush

 Pussytoes (Antennaria neglecta) are well-named fuzzy spring flowers.
 They are member s of the Daisy family.
+Find them along the path in the wooded uplands.
 Rue Anemone (Anemonella thalictroides), another member of the Buttercup family, shows its delicate white face among dried leaves.
 Spicebush (Lindera benzoin) is in bloom in wet areas.
-Early colonists used its red fall berries in place of Allspice.
-Leaves and twigs are unmistakeably citronella scented.
+Early colonists used its red fall berries as a spice to replace allspice.
+Leaves and twigs are unmistakeably citronella-scented.

 Ramps Downey Violet

 What are these lily-like leaves?
 Not a flower to be seen.
 That's because these are Ramps -- wild leeks.
-You can tell if you get close enough to smell them.
+Get close enough to smell them and you'll know.
 The taller pleated leaves are Hellebore -- not to be eaten.
 Downy Violets have fuzzy leaves that are more elongated than common violets.
 The flowers are very similar.

 Wood Anemone Mourning Cloak Butterfly

-Wood Anemone has 5 petaled white flowers and deep reddish-green leaves.
-One of the first butterflies of late winter to early spring is the Mourning Cloak.
-Body and wings are velvety, very deep red to black.
-Wings are trimmed with a ruffled band of gold.
+Wood Anemone has 5-petaled white flowers and deep reddish-green leaves that are cut.
+The upper woods are sometimes blanketed with these.
+The first butterfly of late winter / early spring is the Mourning Cloak (here feeding on tree sap).
+Body and wings are velvety deep red.
+Wings are trimmed with blue spots and a ruffledgold band.

 Red Columbine and Pale Corydalis bloom together on top of the trap rock ridge.
-In some patches these were joined by the more rare Yellow Corydalis, which grows locally only on trap rock ridge-tops.
+In some patches these were joined by the more rare Yellow Corydalis.
+Yellow Corydalis is a species of special concern that grows only in a few locations on the top of trap-rock ridges.
+Some years it is still dormant at Walk time.